-HUM303 is an advanced Humanities course in Methodist College's Liberal Arts and Sciences curriculum.
-This course will examine how cultural texts define, reflect, and resist culturally constructed identities.
-The course will use historical and contemporary cultural texts (film, television, music, literature, clothing, advertisements, etc.) to understand the importance of identity and to create an awareness of the influences that the Humanities place upon them.
-UD, HUM, DEI, SW
+HUM303 is an advanced Humanities course in Methodist College's Arts and Sciences curriculum.
+This course will focus on the way in which cultures impact identities.
+Specifically, it will examine how cultural texts define, reflect, and resist culturally constructed identities.
+The course will use historical and contemporary cultural texts (film, television, music, literature, clothing, advertisements, etc.) to understand the importance of identity.
+Additionally, the course will delve into the complex intersections of race, ethnicity, class, gender, and discrimination in the context of trauma.
+It aims to provide students with a deeper understanding of how cultures and systems of power shape experiences of trauma, resilience, and healing for individuals from diverse backgrounds.
+Through critical analysis and reflection, participants will explore strategies for advocating for people affected by trauma.
+UD, HUM, CS, SW